braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/users_and_subscriptions.md

 There are two ways a [push token][push-tokens] can be classified that are essential to understanding how a push notification can be sent to your users.

-1. **Foreground push** provide the ability to send regular visible push notifications to the foreground of a user's device.
+1. **Foreground push** provides the ability to send regular visible push notifications to the foreground of a user's device.
-2. **Background push** are available regardless of whether a particular device has opted-in to receive push notifications from that brand.
-Background push allows brands to send silent push notifications - notifications that intentionally aren't displayed - to devices to support key functionalities like uninstall tracking.
+2. **Background push** is available regardless of whether a particular device has opted-in to receive push notifications from that brand.
+Background push allows brands to send silent push notifications - notifications that intentionally aren't displayed - to devices to support key functionalities like [uninstall tracking]({{site.baseurl}}/user_guide/data_and_analytics/tracking/uninstall_tracking/).

 When a user profile has a valid foreground push token associated with an app, Braze considers the user "push registered" for the given app.
-Braze, then, provides a specific segmentation filter, `Push enabled for App,` to help identify these users.
+Braze, then, provides a specific segmentation filter, `Push Enabled for App,` to help identify these users.

 {% alert note %}
-The `Push enabled for App` filter only considers the presence of a valid foreground or background push token for the given app.
+The `Push Enabled for App` filter only considers the presence of a valid foreground or background push token for the given app.
 However, the more generic `Push Enabled` filter segments users who have explicitly activated push notifications for any apps in your app group.
 This count includes only foreground push and doesn't include users who have unsubscribed.
-You can learn more about these and other filters in [Segmentation Filters]({{site.baseurl}}/user_guide/engagement_tools/segments/segmentation_filters).
+You can learn more about these and other filters in [Segmentation filters]({{site.baseurl}}/user_guide/engagement_tools/segments/segmentation_filters).
 {% endalert %}

-## Push enabled filter {#push-enabled}
+## Push Enabled filter {#push-enabled}

-**Push Enabled** is a segmentation filter in Braze that allows marketers to easily identify users that allow Braze to send push notifications and users that haven't expressed preferences to not receive push notifications.
+`Push Enabled` is a segmentation filter in Braze that allows marketers to easily identify users that allow Braze to send push notifications and users that haven't expressed preferences to not receive push notifications.

-The Push Enabled filter takes into account the following:
+The `Push Enabled` filter takes into account the following:
 - The ability for Braze to send a push notification (foreground push token)
 - The user's overall preference to receive push on any of their devices (push subscription state)